MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-preparation-phase-content.md

 The output of this phase includes content from both the [Gather representative test queries](#gather-test-queries) step, and the [Gather representative test documents](#gather-representative-test-documents) step.
 The output is a collection containing the following data:

-- **Query** - The question, representing a legitimate user's potential prompt.
+- **Query**: The question, representing a legitimate user's potential prompt.
-- **Context** - A collection of all the actual text in the documents that address the query.
+- **Context**: A collection of all the actual text in the documents that address the query.
 For each bit of context, you should include the page and the actual text.
-- **Answer** - A valid response to the query.
+- **Answer**: A valid response to the query.
 The response be content directly from the documents or it might be rephrased from one or more pieces of context.

 ### Creating synthetic queries

 It's often challenging for the subject matter experts (SMEs) for a particular domain to put together a comprehensive list of questions for the use case.
 One solution to this challenge is to generate synthetic questions from the representative test documents that were gathered.
 The following is a real-world approach for generating synthetic questions from representative documents:

-1. **Chunk the documents** - Break down the documents into chunks.
+1. **Chunk the documents.** Break down the documents into chunks.
 This chunking step isn't using the chunking strategy for your overall solution.
 It's a one-off step that you use to generate synthetic queries.
 The chunking can be done manually if the number of documents is reasonable.
-2. **Generate queries per chunk** - For each chunk, generate queries either manually or using a language model.
+1. **Generate queries per chunk.** For each chunk, generate queries either manually or using a language model.
 When using a language model, we generally start by generating two queries per chunk.
 The language model can also be used to create the answer.
 The following example shows a prompt that generates questions and answers for a chunk.

     ```text
     Please read the following CONTEXT and generate two question and answer json objects in an array based on the CONTEXT provided.
 The questions should require deep reading comprehension, logical inference, deduction, and connecting ideas across the text.
 Avoid simplistic retrieval or pattern matching questions.
 Instead, focus on questions that test the ability to reason about the text in complex ways, draw subtle conclusions, and combine multiple pieces of information to arrive at an answer.
 Ensure that the questions are relevant, specific, and cover the key points of the CONTEXT.
 Provide concise answers to each question, directly quoting the text from provided context.
 Provide the array output in strict JSON format as shown in output format.
 Ensure that the generated JSON is 100 percent structurally correct, with proper nesting, comma placement, and quotation marks.
 There should not be any comma after last element in the array.